mikybars/alfred-git-clone/README.md

 ## Usage

+> **Note**: Clipboard history must be enabled in order for us to scrape.
+Enable this via Alfred Preferences > Features > Clipboard History.

 1. Copy the repo URL to the clipboard (ending in `.git`).
 2. Open Alfred and start typing the keyword *clone* to trigger the workflow.
 3. Confirm the repo you're about to clone by pressing <kbd>enter</kbd> or press <kbd>⌥</kbd>+<kbd>enter</kbd> to choose a different name.